Gaussian Process Diffeomorphic Statistical Shape Modelling Outperforms Angle-Based Methods for Assessment of Hip Dysplasia: Introduction

 The current clinical methodology for detecting dysplasia is typically a radiographic or CT-based (2-dimensional) assessment of numerous angular and ratio measurements \cite{WilkinGeoffreyP.2017ACDo}.
 Amongst commonly used measures are the Lateral Centre Edge Angle (LCEA) and Acetabular Index (AI).
 For both measurements, there exist clinically agreed upon thresholds for LCEA $(<\ang{20})$ and AI ($>\ang{15}$) for identifying dysplasia, as well as thresholds for normality (LCEA$>\ang{25}$).
 Values of LCEA and AI between these ranges are considered borderline and need further evaluation.
 Given a CT scan of a $2D$ slice of the hip joint, clinicians may measure these angles using visualization software that is designed for radiological investigations.
 See \cref{Anglesfig} for how these angles are measured.

 However, the measured angles on the scan can be sensitive to the patient's positioning during the scan, pelvic tilt, and the choice of $2D$ slice \cite{c8h_175976140,DeVriesZachary2021AMaS,VerhaegenJeroenC.F.2023ASAi}.
 Furthermore, this projection necessarily discards valuable information about the underlying $3D$ geometry of the acetabulum.
 Indeed, recent studies \cite{GraesserElizabethA.2023DtBD,IrieTohru2018Itaa} have indicated that ambiguous `borderline' dysplastic cases using the angle-classification system are better resolved by studying angles/ratios from $3D$ CT scans that take into account the full underlying geometry.
-It remains challenging and time-consuming for clinicians to manually measure multiple angle and ratio quantities on $3D$ scans.
+Whilst CT scans are now commonly used for individuals presenting with symptoms consistent with dysplasia, it remains challenging and time-consuming for clinicians to manually measure multiple angle and ratio quantities on $3D$ scans, and often the data is treated like a $2D$ image.